-Girsanov's theorem gives us Observe that Definition \ref{Definition:Mk0} of $\M^0_K$ from the fixed entry time setup is consistent with the special case of $\M^{t^*}_K$ where $t^* = 0$.
-In light of Lemma \ref{Lemma:Mk0PreCompact}, $\M^{t^*}_K$ is convex and pre-compact in $\mathcal{P}(\X^{t^*})$ for each $t^* \in [0, \eta]$.
-Also define the corresponding space of measures for the controls, given $t^* \in \T$:
+which is consistent with the Definition \ref{Definition:Mk0} of $\M^0_K$ with $t^* = 0$.
+In light of Lemma \ref{Lemma:Mk0PreCompact}, the set $\M^{t^*}_K$ is convex and pre-compact in $\mathcal{P}(\X^{t^*})$ for each $t^* \in [0, \eta]$.
+Similarly, for laws of the unconditional state processes, define